Generated glacial-river planning image representing the Sandy River in Oregon, not an exact location photo

 Check the Bull Run gauge trend, current ODFW Willamette update, and the specific park or hatchery access you plan to use.
 The Sandy can look fishable in one spot and still be a poor or unsafe call in another.

-Start with the hatchery-downstream corridor or Oxbow-area public access because both are backed by current official information and let you build a cleaner day than random roadside scouting.
+Start with the hatchery-downstream area or Oxbow-area public access because both are backed by current official information and let you build a cleaner day than random roadside scouting.

 Yes in selected edges and bars, but the river rewards conservative footing.
 Treat it as a bank-and-seam river first, especially when color and current start changing fast.